Ludovic Renou: Academic, Runner, et Bon Vivant

 Four axioms for a good collaboration :

 I am passionate about running.
 I started running at the tender age of 35 and since then have been training hard to try to be the best I can be.
-I average 75 to 80 miles a week, with peaks at 120 miles per week during marathon trainings.
+I average 60 to 80 miles a week.
 I do two to three hard sessions a week, typically a track session, a hill or tempo session and a long run with faster segments.

 If you are geeky about running, here are some details about the gears I favor.
 I love Saucony shoes (Kinvara, Ride, Triumph, Fastwitch, Type 8).
 I am now racing with the Vaporfly--an amazing shoe when you pick up the pace!!
 I use a Garmin 245 as a GPS watch, which does a good job.
 Note that over a marathon, it will often come down to 26.6 to 26.8 miles, so there is a bit of errors.